MarekSlenker/AlleleSorting/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; `barC007_103-a4`
 where <4xSample> have to be listed in a sample file (see bullet 3).
 &nbsp;
-other sequences, or at leas sequences of samples belonging to **diploid** Parent A has to be named as:
+other sequences, or at least sequences of samples belonging to **diploid** Parent A has to be named as:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <2xSample>-a1
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <2xSample>-a2
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; `ambC014_101-a1`